 How it works

-Together with the IBC System, it manages both layflat and neck height during startup, hole recovery and normal production.
-This coordination reduces time to production and improves production rate; when both width control and neck height are easily and automatically controlled, operators gain the confidence to increase extrusion speed without fear of losing bubble control or producing out of spec film.
+Together with the Internal Bubble Cooling System, it manages both layflat and neck height during startup, hole recovery and normal production.
+This coordination reduces time to production and improves production rate.
+When both width control and neck height are easily and automatically controlled, operators gain the confidence to increase extrusion speed without fear of losing bubble control or producing out of spec film.

-Neck Height Control requires and integrates with automatic width control as provided via the DRJ IBC.
+Neck Height Control requires and integrates with automatic width control from the DRJ IBC system.
 Integration to the air ring blower (varying blower speed to control neck height) is via standard serial data communication to a Yaskawa A1000, P1000 or V1000 inverter.